dereuromark/cakephp-queue/docs/README.md

 }
 ```
 The `redirect` query string element makes sure you are getting redirected back to this page (instead of Queue admin dashboard).

+Make sure you allow those actions to be accessed by the user (role) that can trigger this.
+Ideally, you also only display those buttons if that user has the access to do so.
+[TinyAuth](https://github.com/dereuromark/cakephp-tinyauth) can be used for that, for example.

 ## Tips for Development